Financial Aid Terms and Conditions

 Written examples of return of funds calculations are available in the Enrollment Services Office upon request.
 The Enrollment Services Office reserves the right to modify or change the above policy as necessary.

-Standards of Satisfactory Progress for Federal Student Financial Aid
+Satisfactory Academic Progress Standards for Federal Student Financial Aid

-In accordance with Title IV of the Higher Education Act of 1965 and all relevant amendments since, students receiving federal assistance, (i.e. Pell Grants, Stafford Loans, Federal Work-Study, etc.) must meet and maintain certain academic and satisfactory progress standards to remain eligible to receive such assistance each term.
+In accordance with Title IV of the Higher Education Act of 1965 and all relevant amendments since, students receiving federal assistance, (i.e. Pell Grants, Stafford Loans, Federal Work Study, etc.) must meet and maintain certain standards of satisfactory academic progress.
 Although the following information identifies the main factors that must be evaluated, the student should check with the Enrollment Services Office for the most current policy as these standards are subject to revision.
 Please note the standards provided below are evaluated at the end of each term.

 This evaluation includes all terms attempted regardless of whether or not the student received financial assistance.

-1. Enrollment Status: Students must be enrolled as classified students in a degree or certificate program to be eligible for aid.
+1. Enrollment Status: Students must be admitted and in an eligible degree or certificate program to be eligible for aid.
 In addition, loan applicants must be enrolled for six or more credit hours.

 2. Census Date: Students must finalize their class registration by the end of business on this day.
 The student’s enrollment status will be measured and aid eligibility cancelled, reduced or increased, as necessary.
 The Census date is the 10th class day (fifth day of each summer session) of the term.